HKuz/DataScienceForConservation_LWCF/README.md

 To read the article, check out [A local look at the LWCF here](https://hkuz.github.io/DataScienceForConservation_LWCF/)

+## License

+Original datasets, which are saved in a `/Data` folder, retain any original license and use policy under which they were released.
+Sources for datasets are noted below.
+All other work in this repository falls under the GPL v2.0 software license.
+All other sources are noted where possible.

 ## Information Sources

 - <a href="https://www.nps.gov/subjects/lwcf/index.htm" target="_blank">National Parks Service</a>